The Secretariat is managed by the Minister of Higher Education and Training and is accountable to the Council.

 - Ensuring that a major review, based on systematic evaluation studies and impact assessments of the implementation of the HRD Strategy is undertaken every five years.

 As a central coordinating body – the engine of the HRDC – it is responsible for developing monitoring and evaluation guidelines, reporting guidelines, and terms of reference for five-year term reviews.
 It provides technical support to the research, monitoring and evaluation functions of the EXCO and SCs, as and when required.
-It also reports to Plenary and the EXCO on the implementation of its mandate at least twice a year..
+It is also required to report to Plenary and the EXCO on the implementation of its mandate at least twice a year..

 The Secretariat is the driving force behind the Human Resources Development Council of South Africa.
-The Secretariat oversees all day-to-day activities, goals and priorities as well as overseeing the Technical Task Teams and ensuring that the HRDC’s eight commitments are met.
-The Secretariat Structure is comprised of the Head of Secretariat, Director, 4 Programme Managers, and related Assistant Directors namely:
+The Secretariat oversees all day-to-day activities, goals and priorities as well as overseeing the Standing Committees and ensuring that the HRDSA’s five strategic objectives are met.
+The Secretariat Structure is comprised of the Head of Secretariat, Director, 3 Programme Managers, and related Assistant Directors namely:

 Management & Staff